-Cost: 1 Point/Rank Relevant Ability: None Progression: Descriptive; see below
+Cost:1 Point/RankRelevant Ability: None

 A Place of Power is a home base or lair that is infused with magical or holy energies.
 It might be a shrine, magical circle, a sacrificial altar, a ring of standing stones or something less traditional.
 The place usually radiates good or evil energy, and a nearby character with an appropriate Sixth Sense can detect its presence.